Bhavesh71/Super-Market-Management-System/README.md

 # Billing Invoice GUI
-This is supermarket management system developed by Bhavesh(myself).
+This is supermarket management system developed by Bhavesh and Sethu.
 The aim of this project is to develop a Supermarket Management system that is available for the grocery shops.
 In India, there are many Supermarkets which are accessible to this system.
 They just need a person to operate this system.
 Our aim is to offer user-friendly and easy to use system.
 This will be opened to all, feel free to add some more features.

 # Features :-
 - Generating invoice.